Trompe-l'œil

-Trompe-l'œil (deceive the eye); /trɒmpˈlɔɪ/ tromp---LOY; /fr/) is an artistic term for the highly realistic optical illusion of three-dimensional space and objects on a two-dimensional surface.
+Trompe-l'œil (deceive the eye); /trɒmpˈlɔɪ/ tromp---LOY; /fr/) is an artistic technique that creates a highly realistic optical illusion of three-dimensional space and objects on a two-dimensional surface.
 Trompe-l'œil, which is most often associated with painting, tricks the viewer into perceiving painted objects or spaces as real.
-Forced perspective is a related illusion in architecture, and Op art a modern style mostly dealing with geometric patterns.
+Forced perspective is a related illusion in architecture, and Op art is a modern style mostly dealing with geometric patterns.
+Trompe-l'œil has also been used as a term for analogous illusions and deceptions in literature, including those which create a frustrated interpretive expectation or mirror a character's experience through literary structure.